How to Care For the Polka Dot Begonia – All You Need To Know

 Polka Dot Begonias are really easy to propagate, which is one of the reasons they’re so popular.
 Doing so is already very easy with these steps:

 - Cut a stem from the plant, leaving two nodes or more

 - Keep them submerged in water until you start to see roots appear

 - Plant the cuttings in a small pot, adding fresh potting mix

 Once your plant has begun to grow, you can give it as a gorgeous gift for someone special.

-Top 3 care tips to keep your plant happy
+Top 3 tips to care for your Polka Dot Begonia

 While our care guide has tonnes of useful information to help your plant thrive as much as possible, these three care tips are the most important and will ensure your botanical has a happy and healthy life.